 Starting in California

 Kendrick’s real estate journey began modestly in 2013 with his first home purchase in Eastvale, California.
-This was his first step from rising artist to homeowner—a steady base as his music took off.
+Kendrick’s Eastvale purchase tapped into the Inland Empire’s steady appreciation curve, securing a quiet, family-friendly base before his mainstream breakout.
 The Eastvale home served as his foundation during the recording of several breakthrough albums.

 In 2017, Kendrick made his first major real estate statement with a $2.65 million purchase in Calabasas.
 This luxury mansion sits in one of California’s most exclusive celebrity enclaves, putting him in the same neighborhood as the Kardashians and other entertainment industry powerhouses.
 The property features 5,400 square feet of living space with modern amenities and complete privacy.